-The Animal Control Officer is the local animal care and control professional.
-This person helps the public deal with problems caused by animals.
-This person also works with other local agencies, such as social services and law enforcement, to protect all members of families, both two-legged and four-legged.
+The Animal Control Officer (ACO) is the local animal care and control professional.
+They help the public deal with problems caused by animals and works with other local agencies, such as social services and law enforcement, to protect all members of families, both two-legged and four-legged.

-- Controlling stray and potentially dangerous animals roaming at large
+Controlling stray and potentially dangerous pets roaming at large